lpaglione/test-hugo/content/_index/index.md

 +++
 url = "/"
-title = "Syna Theme"
+title = "SeamlessAccess"
-date = "2017-09-07"
+date = "2019-07-01"
-description = "Open Source Theme from Okkur for your next project"
+description = "We offer seamless access.
+You get research as it should be."
 +++